 This ‘top-down’ fecal transplant approach targets delivery into the small intestine.
 Liquefied donor feces is delivered by a tube that runs through the mouth or nose, through the stomach, and into the top of the small intestine.
 This method isn’t as common as a colonoscopy, but does give the bacteria a lot of time to travel through the intestines to find a place to take up residence.

 A far less invasive ‘top-down’ approach involves ingesting capsules that are designed to release a community of viable gut bacteria once they reach the small intestine.
-AnimalBiome has pioneered the development of an oral fecal transplant supplement derived from freeze dried fecal material from prescreened healthy dog and cat donors.
-This option is more affordable and less invasive than a procedure in a vet’s office.
+AnimalBiome has pioneered the development of an oral fecal transplant (FMT capsules) known as Gut Restore Supplement derived from freeze dried fecal material from prescreened healthy dog and cat donors.
+Sometimes the Gut Restore Supplements are referred to as FMT capsules for dogs, FMT capsules for cats, or dog poop pills and cat poop pills.
+Oral FMT capsules are a more affordable and less invasive than a procedure in a vet’s office.

 Are fecal transplants safe?
 What are the risks?